Claim: Article describes coverage of the death of Medal of Honor recipient Ed Freeman.

 Freeman was a Mississippi native, and the Post Office that was renamed is located in his hometown.

-In general, all of those sentiments have some merit to them: While the negative exploits of celebrities receive a good deal of attention in the popular news media, coverage of Ed Freeman's death was largely restricted to news outlets in Idaho (where he lived at the time of his death).
+In general, all of those sentiments have some merit to them (if one ignores the fact that news of Ed Freeman's death couldn't have been obscured by events that took place several years after he passed away): While the negative exploits of celebrities receive a good deal of attention in the popular news media, coverage of Ed Freeman's death was largely restricted to news outlets in Idaho (where he resided at the time of his death).
 Unfortunately, the passing of military heroes often doesn't prompt nationwide coverage unless some other factor had previously brought them to national public attention (e.g., they had prominent post-military careers, or they were featured in a popular book, film, or television series).

-None of this should not be allowed to obscure the accomplishments of the very real Ed Freeman, who at a White House ceremony in July 2001 was presented with the Medal of Honor by President George W. Bush.
-President Bush said of Freeman on that occasion:
+None of this should obscure the accomplishments of the very real Ed Freeman, who at a White House ceremony in

 General Eisenhower once observed that when you hear a Medal of Honor citation, you practically assume that the man in question didn't make it out alive.
 In fact, about 1 in 6 never did, and the other five, men just like you all here, probably didn't expect to.

 Citations are also written in the most simple of language, needing no embellishment or techniques of rhetoric.
 They record places and names and events that describe themselves.
 The medal itself bears only one word and needs only one, valor.

 As a boy of 13, Ed Freeman saw thousands of men on maneuvers pass by his home in Mississippi.
 He decided then and there that he would be a soldier.
 A lifetime later the Congress has now decided that he's even more than a soldier because he did more than his duty.
 He served his country and his comrades to the fullest, rising above and beyond anything the Army or the nation could have ever asked.

 It's been some years now, since he left the service and was last saluted.